-Let’s reintroduce ourselves to all of ketchup’s components: There’s tomatoes, and in our case, we used two different forms- whole peeled tomatoes give that bright, immediately recognizable freshness of “tomato flavor.”
-Tomato paste, on the other hand, is far more concentrated and tastes a lot richer and complex.
-Though the whole tomatoes are vibrant, the depth of the tomato paste helps deliver the punch.
-But ketchup is more than just tomatoes, and actually, it was made for close to a century without tomatoes at all.
-A litany of spices are adrift in our condiment- cayenne pepper and mustard add a little “zip,” allspice and bay leaves give the sauce depth, and the light brown sugar and granulated molasses give that recognizable savory side of sweetness that ketchup has become synonymous with.
-Our tomatoes are cooked with some recognizable aromatics like softened onion, ginger, and garlic and the spice half of our ingredients list (mustard, allspice, and cayenne) because spices tend to get more fragrant and bring out more flavor by getting heated, where herbs tend to get lost if they’re cooked too long.
+We started with whole peeled tomatoes and tomato paste; the whole tomatoes give vibrant freshness, while tomato paste is concentrated and delivers a rich, tomato-y punch.
+But ketchup is more than just tomatoes.
+A litany of spices are adrift in our condiment; Cayenne Chile Powder and Ground Yellow Mustard add a little “zip,” Ground Allspice and Organic Bay Leaves give the sauce depth, and the light brown sugar and Granulated Molasses give complex, savory sweetness.
+Our tomatoes are cooked with some aromatics like softened onion, ginger, and garlic, cooked with Ground Mustard, Ground Jamaican Allspice, and Cayenne Chile Powder.
+We used spices rather than herbs because spices tend to get more fragrant and bring out more flavor by getting heated, where herbs tend to get lost if they’re cooked too long.

-Once you have an already delicious base, you can now dress it up with any number of seasonings to twist into a new creation… We had a pretty much equal tie between each of our Curry Mango, Chipotle Cumin, and Chili Lime taste testers.
-The great news you could totally make one batch of the base, and just divvy up three portions so you could try all the different version, just using a third of each seasoning the variation calls for.
+Once you have a delicious base, you can dress it up with any number of seasonings and spin your ketchup into a new creation.
+Our taste testers couldn't decided if they liked Curry Mango, Chipotle Cumin, and Chili Lime ketchup best.
+The great news is that you could make one batch of the base and divide it into thirds so you could try all the different versions; just downsize the spices so you don't end up with overpowering flavors.

 - Kosher Salt to taste

-- In a Dutch oven, heat 3 Tbsp vegetable oil over medium heat.
-Add onions and cook until softened and translucent, about 5 minutes.
-Add ginger, garlic, mustard powder, allspice, and cayenne.
+- In a Dutch oven, heat vegetable oil over medium heat.
+Add minced onions and cook until softened and translucent, about 5 minutes.
+Add minced ginger, minced garlic, Ground Yellow Mustard, Ground Allspice, and Cayenne Chile Powder.
 Mix well and cook for 1-2 minutes, then add tomatoes, and tomato paste and cook for another minute.
 Remove from heat.

 - Let mixture cool for a few minutes.
 In a food processor, puree mixture in batches.
-Add bay leaves, light brown sugar, vinegar, molasses, and salt to taste.
+Add Organic Bay Leaves, light brown sugar, vinegar, molasses, and salt to taste.
 Place mixture back in pot, and bring to a simmer.
 Reduce temperature to low, and cook about 1 hour, or until desired consistency.
-Remove bay leaves and let cool.
+Remove Bay Leaves and let cool.
 The ketchup will keep for about 2 weeks refrigerated.